 Because adapting to change is hard, even more painful when the change is exponential.
 A couple of years ago, satellite network providers and computer vision AI were insufficiently mature.
 Today, utility companies can ground drones and helicopters, unscalable technologies that operated reliably for decades.

 The obligation to change

-Forget IQ, in 2020 a workforce with a strong Adaptability Quotient (AQ) can be the differentiator between growth and bankruptcy.
-When you stop getting better you stop being good.
-As a business leader, this means you need to embrace new technology faster, even if it disrupts your current operations.
+Forget IQ.
+In 2020, a workforce with a strong Adaptability Quotient (AQ) can be the differentiator between growth and bankruptcy.
+When you stop getting better, you stop being good.
+As a business leader, it is crucial to embrace new technology faster, even if it disrupts your current operations.
 Otherwise someone else will.

 Learn more about Spacept